Catherine0120/Catherine0120.github.io/_pages/about.md

   </div>

   <div style="display: flex; justify-content: flex-start;">
-    <strong style="min-width: 150px; width: 150px;">Apr 2025, Afro-Eurasia</strong><span style="text-align: left; padding-left: 20px;">I will be travelling in Georgia, Turkey and Azerbaijan for 10 days with my friends at Tsinghua, experiencing the local culture and the modernity of the cities.</span>
+    <strong style="min-width: 150px; width: 150px;">Apr 2025, Afro-Eurasia</strong><span style="text-align: left; padding-left: 20px;">I will be travelling in Georgia, Turkey and Azerbaijan for 10 days with my friends at Tsinghua, experiencing the local culture and the modernity of the cities during the Labour Holiday.</span>
   </div>

   <div style="display: flex; justify-content: flex-start;">